LF994/MulDiv64/README.md

 extern "C" UINT64 asmMulDiv64(UINT64 a, UINT64 b, UINT64 c);

 I hope that you khow how it should look for C source code.

-Function calculates (a * b)/c using intermediate 128 bits  for a*b production.
+Function calculates (a * b)/c using intermediate 128 bits result for a*b production.
+All integers are considered as unsighed.
-Calculation uses unsighed integers.
 This is asm for 64 bits (ML64.exe), so you have to compile C/CPP for 64 bits respectively.

 Problem is that no more inline assembler in MSVC x86-64.